Kaushalkaaji/Wazuh-SIEM-Implementation-Security-Monitoring/README.md

 # Wazuh-SIEM-Implementation-Security-Monitoring

 This project focuses on implementing Wazuh SIEM in a Linux environment to enable centralized log monitoring, real-time threat detection, and security event analysis.
 It demonstrates how SIEM tools are used in real-world SOC operations.
+        It is a minor project, regarding the infrastructure of any OFFICE.

 🎯 Objectives